Aryan566-wq/Learning-Spree/README.md

 This is a Google-Classroom-clone...

-1. **Note: This project, repository, idea is originally made by the commiters of this repository.
+1. **Note: This project, repository, idea is originally made by the collaboraters of this repository.
 No code from this repository is copied or cloned from any website.**

 Features:
 -----------------------------------------